What you are about to read

 Visit Paris and Versailles in 3 days

 Major museums, less touristy neighborhoods, parks, and excursions such as Versailles can then be incorporated without rushing.
-This is the ideal length of time to understand the cultural and historical richness of Paris.
+This is a good compromise in terms of time to understand the cultural and historical richness of Paris while also discovering France's immense royal past at Versailles.

 The Marble Courtyard with the facades of the first castle, that of Louis XIII / Photo by Fotos593/Shutterstock.com